Last Updated on

 Overview: Salomon Quest 4D 3 GTX

-Yes, these boots are very comfortable, but that alone doesn’t do them justice — these rugged Salomons are an absolute dream for serious backpackers.
-A certain giddiness comes over me whenever I tighten the laces… great things happen when I’m wearing these boots.
+Sure, these boots are supremely comfortable, but that alone doesn’t do them justice – these rugged Salomons are an absolute dream for serious backpackers.
+A certain giddiness comes over me whenever I tighten the laces.
+Great things tend to happen while I’m wearing these boots.

 The 4D 3 GTXs are sturdy and versatile, performing admirably through a slew of different weather conditions, shedding water at will and gripping tightly to loose and slippery terrain.
 The foot and ankle support is superior to any I’ve previously experienced, which makes these burly boots an essential layer of protection for any long backcountry hikes.

 I’ve put hundreds of miles on the Salomon Quest 4D 3 GTXs and, in this review, I’ll tell you why they’re the best pair of backpacking boots I’ve ever laced up.
 They’re not without some concerns, however, which I’ll discuss shortly.